Department of History, Philosophy, and Religious Studies

 By engaging in the fascinating study of how people in the past understood their worlds, graduates from the Department of History, Philosophy, and Religious Studies will be prepared to comprehend and think critically about the present by understanding how it has been shaped by the past.
 In their studies they will learn how to evaluate the strengths and weaknesses of alternative explanations for historical events, how to interpret primary and secondary materials to form valid conclusions, how to analyze components of historical events, and how to synthesize and apply their knowledge in an original research project.

 The Department of History, Philosophy, and Religious Studies offers both a B.A. and a B.S. degree in History.
-The B.A. degree requires the completion of two years of a foreign language at the college level and is recommended for students desiring a rich level arts education or planning for graduate school or law school.
-The B.S. degree does not have a foreign language requirement but, instead, requires an appropriate minor.
+The B.A. degree requires the completion of two years of a modern language at the college level and is recommended for students desiring a rich liberal arts education or planning for graduate school or law school (see Bachelor of Arts Requirement using a Second Language).
+The B.S. degree does not have a modern language requirement but, instead, requires an appropriate minor.
 Students transferring to NDSU must complete at least 50 percent of their history credits at North Dakota State University.
 A History Education program of study also is offered between the Department of History, Philosophy, and Religious Studies and the School of Education.

 History majors can prepare themselves for careers in secondary education by completing a double major with either a B.A. or B.S. in History with a second major in History Education.
-Students selecting the B.A. option will need two years of a foreign language.
 The department advises students to choose History as their primary major.
-History Education majors are required to complete a course in North Dakota history and three credits of history other than European or United States.
-They must also complete one 200-level or above course in anthropology, geography, political science, psychology, or sociology.

 Lists of approved courses for the distribution and sequence requirements and courses recommended for History Education majors are at the department web site.